The Rolex Caliber 3000

-The Rolex 3000 family of calibers started to appear in 1977, phasing out the first of the brand’s entirely in-house manufactured range of movements, the 1500 series.
+The Rolex Caliber 3000 family started to appear in 1977.
+The movement phased out the first of the brand’s entirely in-house manufactured range of movements, the 1500 series.

 It was an extended process, with the two groups running simultaneously for a number of years.
 It wasn’t until 1990, for example, that the Cal.
 1570 was replaced in the Air-King ref.
 14000 models with the new Cal.
 3000.